TuzelKO/git-php-backend/README.md

 Just try:
 1. Authorize your user using the engine methods.
-2. Create an instance of the GitPHPBackend class.
+2. Create an instance of the GitPHP\Backend class.
 3. Call the "exec" method.
 4. You have personal Git server!